ardacekic/ceng532/docs/fredericksons_algo/algorithm.rst

 Background and Related Work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In 1985, Greg N. Frederickson outlined a Breadth-First Search Tree Algorithm in his paper A Single Source Shortest Path Algorithm for a Planar Distributed Network, which served as a foundational component for creating an all-pairs shortest-path algorithm.
+In 1985, Greg N. Frederickson outlined a Breadth-First Search Tree Algorithm in his paper A Single Source Shortest Path Algorithm for a Planar Distributed Network, which served as a foundational component for creating an single-source shortest-path algorithm.
 However, the explanation of this BFS algorithm lacked comprehensive detail and operated under the assumption that messages within the algorithm were processed in a first-in-first-out (FIFO) manner.

 In 2000, Tel reviewed and made modifications to Frederickson’s BFS algorithm.
 Despite this, Tel's notation of the algorithm remained incomplete and still relied on the assumption of a FIFO environment.